anderson-aristotle/js/README.md

 Try building your own script in the file titled `bin/guessAge.js`.
-Have this script accept an age argument, and if they're older than 90 print to the console "You old fart!"
-If they're under the age of 10 print "Why are you on a computer?
-Go outside!"
-If they're between 10 and 90, print "How boring...".
+Have this script accept an age argument, and if they're older than 90 print to the console "What a rich life you have led!"
+If they're under the age of 10 print "You should be playing outside!"
+If they're between 10 and 90, print "I should have made this age range smaller!".
 You should be able to run the file like `node bin/guessAge.js 100`.

 If you finish early, challenge yourself by designing your own script that runs something using two or more examples of flow control we've introduced today!